nus-cs2113-AY2021S1/tp/docs/team/wying333.md

 ### Enhancements to existing features:
 1. Wrote JUnit tests for existing features to increase test coverage.
-2. Implemente order class, deliveryOrder class, takeAwayOrder class, dineInOrder class, Dish class, Initializer class and features in Logic class and UI class.
+2. Implemented order class, deliveryOrder class, takeAwayOrder class, dineInOrder class, Dish class, Initializer class and features in Logic class and UI class.

 ### Contributions to team-based tasks:
 We work as a team, we always meet and work together.
 Everyone tried to contribute to every part.
 Thank you!